diploi/component-blazor/README.md

 The `libman.json` file manages client-side libraries, while the `.csproj` file tracks NuGet dependencies.
 Both are automatically restored during development and build.

+> **Important:** Afterward, manually press the restart button on the running Blazor pod so it picks up the newly installed dependencies.

 ### Production

 Builds a production-ready image.
 During the build, dependencies are restored with `dotnet restore` and the application is published with `dotnet publish`.
 When the container starts, it runs: